-In Alaska you have the right to:
+In Georgia you have the right to:

-• See and get a copy of your medical record.
+See and get a copy of your medical record.

-Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
-This right is called the right to access your medical record.
+Your health care provider usually must let you see your medical record or give you a copy of it within 30 days after they receive your request.

 Your health care provider is allowed to charge you a fee for copying your record.
+The cost per page depends on the number of pages copied.
 They can also charge you the actual cost for postage if you have the copy mailed to you.